 - Lutein is the ingredient that gives yellow veggies and fruits their bright hue.
 It protects your eyes from damaging UV rays.
 Lutein in your body declines as you age.
 It's important to add more with spinach, corn, yellow capsicum, kale or zucchini.

 - Omega-3 fatty acids are helpful in the reduction of macular degeneration.
-Omega-3's also protect your eyes from damaging UV rays.
-Salmon has a lot of Omega-3's along with flax, leafy green veggies, walnuts, sardines and tuna.
+Omega-3's also protects your eyes from damaging UV rays.
+Salmon has a lot of Omega-3's along with flax, leafy green veggies, walnuts, sardines, and tuna.

 - Zinc also reduces macular degeneration.
 You have to supplement your body with zinc as you age.
 Your body stops producing it.
-You will find zinc in yoghurt, eggs, baked beans, beef and oysters.
+You will find zinc in yogurt, eggs, baked beans, beef, and oysters.

 The Australian diet has become a concern for experts and government officials.
 They have focused on a campaign promoting physical activity.
 They've also rated foods using a star system.
 However, these efforts haven't produced measured results in obesity prevention.